Bespoke Logistics & Warehousing Software

 Example: A transport company using legacy ERP software wants to adopt real time tracking for it's fleet.
 Instead of replacing the ERP, a bespoke integration layer could be developed to sync shipment data between the ERP and a new GPS tracking platform, enabling live updates from the fleet with zero disruption to existing internal workflows.

-Solution: Automation tools can be incorporated into bespoke software solutions which can in turn, streamline and automate processes such as data entry, invoicing and inventory reconciliation.
+Solution: Automation tools can be incorporated into bespoke software solutions which can in turn, streamline and automate common, time consuming processes such as data entry, invoicing and inventory reconciliation.

 Example: A logistics company managing high volumes of shipments each day could reduce their admin requirements by implementing a bespoke invoicing system.
 The solution could automatically generate and send invoices based on real time shipment data, cutting processing time and reducing the need for human intervention and the errors that come with it.